Although you can get a lot more over $1,000, you can still find some high quality treadmills under $1,000. You just have to know where to look.

 4. Workout Programs – Most of the better machines under $1000 will come with at least 5 built in workout programs, and some will have up to 30 or more, so look for a treadmill with a wide array of workouts including intervals, heart rate, incline, calorie, weight loss and more.
 It’s great to have some variety to keep things interesting.

-5. Warranty – A good rule of thumb when it comes to warranties on the treadmills under $1000 is it should have lifetime coverage on the frame as well as the motor, at least 2 years on parts and at least one year on labor.
+5. Warranty – A good rule of thumb when it comes to warranties on the treadmills under $1000 is it should have 10 years or more coverage on the frame as well as the motor, at least 2 years on parts and at least one year on labor.
 If you can find at least this level of coverage, you’ve got yourself a solid machine.

 Which best treadmill under $1000 should you choose?